 How To Turn Off ABS Light Without A Scanner?

 This requires a lot of work and a good amount of knowledge.

 First, you need to elevate the car with a jack and remove the wheels using a lug nut wrench.

 Now, inspect the sensors on the wheels.
 Trace the wires closely and see if they have sustained any damage.
 Replacing the damaged wheel sensor might solve the problem.

-If there’s no problem in the sensors, go for the ABS fuse now.
+If there’s no problem with the sensors, go for the ABS fuse now.
 An ABS fuse can blow off if there’s an electric surge in the circuit.
 Replacing the damaged fuse might correct the problem.

 Check the ABS module on the top of the pump motor.
-One of the valve controls could be damaged and a replacement could do the trick.
+One of the valve controls could be damaged, and a replacement could do the trick.